 Milos waits for the one destined to break his curse.
 When Astrid arrives, he realizes she’s everything he’s dreamt about for the last five hundred years.
 Can she save him before the sorceress who imprisoned him wakes up and destroys them both?

 You can purchase Encircled from Amazon here.

 TITLE: Restore the Stars a retelling of Snow White

 STATUS: rough draft

-BLURB: Eighteen-year-old Alba Frost only wants one thing: for her mother to recover from her shuttle crash injuries at the Baz asteroid’s freshum crystal mine.
-But Alba’s salary as a cadet for BrightCorp, Ringdom’s security force, doesn’t cover the treatment her mother needs.
-Then Ringdom’s governor offers to provide for Alba’s family in exchange for Alba to act as bodyguard for her playboy stepson, Nix.
+BLURB: Eighteen-year-old Alba Frost lives on Ringdom, a space station orbiting Hexon Three.
+She only wants two things: for her mother to recover from her injuries during a rebel attack on Hexon Three’s mineral mines and for her little sister to transfer to a better school.
+But Alba’s salary as a cadet for BrightCorp, Ringdom’s security force, doesn’t cover the treatment her mother needs, let alone tuition, so she participates in illegal fights to earn some extra credits.
+Then Celeste Bentley, Ringdom’s governor, offers to provide for Alba’s family in exchange for Alba to act as bodyguard for her playboy stepson, Nix.
 The catch?
 Report back on his activities.
-But the closer Alba gets to Nix, the more she realizes the governor is hiding something about the accident, the mine, and the true power of freshum crystals.
+But the closer Alba gets to Nix, the more she realizes the governor is hiding something about the rebels and the true power of the newly discovered mineral in the mines.
 Alba needs to figure out whose side she’s on before she starts an interplanetary war.

 “All right,” Daryn shouted in her ear.
 “Nightmare Nova might look tough, but you’ve got her.”